boromo/atlassian-extensions/README.md

-# atlassian-extensions
+# Atlassian helpers

-Set of usefull extensions for Atlassian tools
+Set of useful extension tools for Atlassian